ixa-ehu/ixa-pipe-nerc/README.md

 bigrams as a feature.
 To avoid duplication of efforts, we use the machine learning API provided by the [Apache OpenNLP project](http://opennlp.apache.org).

+We distribute the ixa-pipe-nerc resources in two packages:

+  + The [nerc-default-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-default-resources.tgz) which contains the **required default resources for ixa-pipe-nerc to compile and run**.
+This package is distributed in the releases of IXA Pipeline.
+  + The [nerc-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/nerc-resources.tgz) package, which contains **every model and resource** available.

+### Models

-**We provide several models per dataset and per language depending on the featureset used**:
+Several models per dataset and per language depending on the featureset used are available:

 + **opennlp features**: it implements the default features as available in the Apache OpenNLP API.
 We implement this featureset to make available models that are